 On September 28, 2017 we announced that based on encouraging drug distribution and safety data observed we implemented an amended protocol incorporating enhanced drug delivery procedure which was used for the treatment of the remaining patients.
 The amended protocol allowed higher doses and volumes of MDNA55 as well as an increase in the total expected study size - from 43 patients under the original protocol to up to 52 total planned patients.
 This protocol amendment was based on a planned safety analysis following a unanimous recommendation from MDNA55's Safety Review Committee.
 Of the up to 52 patients to be treated in the study we required at least 46 of those patients to be evaluable for survival and at least 35 subjects evaluable for response.
-We met our threshold enrolment requirements in April 2019 with 46 patients treated.
+We met our threshold enrolment requirements in April 2019 with 46 patients treated (ITT population) of which 44 patients met all the protocol eligibility requirements (per protocol population).